grattan/macrodashboard/README.md

 <!-- badges: end -->

 This repo contains builds a Shiny dashboard of graphs relevant to Grattan Institute’s work on macroeconomic policy.
 It provides publication-ready charts in a range of formats.
+The intended audience for this dashboard is Grattan staff, but it is not password-protected.

 This is an *unfinished work in progress*.